 Gameday Eagle Lure and Jess Set Auctions

-The Southeastern Raptor Center is giving fans the opportunity to own a little piece of the Southeastern Conference’s greatest pregame tradition – the flight of the eagle – by bidding on the eagle’s jess and lure used during its pre-game flights.
+The Southeastern Raptor Center gives fans the opportunity to own a little piece of the Southeastern Conference’s greatest pregame tradition – the flight of the eagle – by bidding on the eagle’s jess and lure used during its pre-game flights.

 The time for each auction to open and close will be the same each week: bidding begins at 2:30 p.m.
 CST and closes at 2:30 p.m.
 CST for each auction.